mrhunsaker/Graph_Digitizer/docs/functions_data_transforms.md

 - `safe_save_dialog(state::AppState, title::AbstractString, parent, patterns::Vector{String}) -> String`

 Purpose:
 - Show a robust save dialog.
-If a native Save dialog cannot be made, returns a sensible fallback path (Downloads or temp) and updates `state.status_label`.
+If a native Save dialog cannot be made, returns a sensible fallback path (for example, the user's `Downloads` folder on Windows and Linux) and updates `state.status_label` to inform the user where the file was written.

 Inputs & returns:
 - Same parameters as `safe_open_dialog`.